Alexander McQueen: Mainstream publicity

 Although McQueen had found some success with The Birds, it was his controversial sixth collection, Highland Rape (Autumn/Winter 1995), that properly made his name.
 The collection was inspired by Scottish history, particularly the Highland Clearances of the late 18th and 19th centuries.
 Styling at the runway show was violent and aggressive: many of the showpieces were slashed or torn, while others were spattered with bleach or fake blood.
 Reviewers interpreted it as being about women who were raped and criticised what they saw as misogyny and the glamorisation of rape.
 McQueen denied this, arguing that it referred to "England's rape of Scotland", and was intended to counter other designers' romantic depiction of Scottish culture.
 As for the charge of misogyny, he said he aimed to empower women and for people to be afraid of the women he dressed.
+His use of style as a protective barrier has been linked to his experience of witnessing violence against women in his family.

 McQueen followed Highland Rape with The Hunger (Spring/Summer 1996) and Dante (Autumn/Winter 1996).
 Dante further raised his international profile, and the collection was shown twice; first in Christ Church, Spitalfields, London, later in a disused synagogue in New York, both attended by large enthusiastic crowds.
 McQueen won his first British Designer of the Year award in 1996.